7 Things You Didn’t Know About the Titanic Museum in Pigeon Forge

 3. It’s home to the largest collection of remaining Titanic life jackets.

 The museum is filled with artifacts from the RMS Titanic, and some of those artifacts include the largest collection of remaining Titanic life jackets!
 The Titanic in Pigeon Forge is home to 6 of the life jackets that were on the ship.
 There are only 12 known Titanic life jackets remaining.
 In this exclusive exhibit, visitors can see the life jackets and listen to Titanic staff members tell the passengers’ stories.

 4. It has the world’s largest LEGO Titanic ship.

 Not only does the museum have the largest collection of remaining life jackets, but it is also home to the world’s largest Titanic ship made from LEGOS.
-A 10-year-old boy from Iceland built a 26-x-5-foot Titanic model using 56,000 LEGO bricks.
+When he was 10, a boy from Iceland built a 26-x-5-foot Titanic model using 56,000 LEGO bricks.
 The boy has Autism and the project took him 11 months to complete.
 The inspiring story ended up gaining attention from news outlets, and Brynjar Karl was able to tell his story to the world.
 You can see how his hard work paid off in the museum!

 5. There are more than 400 genuine Titanic artifacts.

 Did you know that there are more than 400 genuine Titanic artifacts at the museum?
 All of the artifacts in the museum are real — none have been altered, forged, or taken from the wreck site on the floor of the North Atlantic.
 Every item that’s in the museum was carried off of the ship and into a lifeboat or recovered from the floating debris field after the sinking.
 All of the artifacts in the museum are valued at an estimated $4 million.